 A commercial letter of credit is the most common type of letter of credit in usage.
 In fact, it is commonly known as a regular letter of credit.

 Global trade is on a rise and brings its own difficulties for all the parties involved.
 The major difficulties include each country’s different laws, different custom rules, and different languages.
 Also, a major problem is not being able to know a foreign buyer or a seller personally.
-Therefore, it becomes difficult to judge the credibility.
-It has become essential to have a common tool which gives security to both the buyer and the seller.
+Therefore, it becomes difficult to judge credibility.
+It has become essential to have a common tool that gives security to both the buyer and the seller.
 This is where the letter of credit comes into the picture.

 Letter of credit is a payment term used for international trade.
 By availing a letter of credit the buyer knows that he will receive the goods that he is paying for and the seller is sure that he will receive the payment against his supply.

 There are many types of letters of credit; in today’s post, we are going to discuss the commercial letter of credit: